skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 TODOs:

+- Identify stuff for Suvarna to assist with.
 - TODOs elsewhere in document
 - should I include supporting material?
 (Omitting for now); currently including only additional material.
 - Incorporate solutions somehow.
 (Colabs?)
 (Remove additional examples we don't have solutions for?)
 (Also note questions in solutions which are no longer in exercises)
 - Revise the readings that didn't work so well?
 Mainly Tzikas?
+- Suvarna indicated we needed to assume perequisite knowledge on GMMs & EM for the Week 2 reading by Blei et al: Variational inference:A review for statisticians
+- Section 2: See  James’s  suggested  article https://wiseodd.github.io/techblog/2016/12/21/forward-reverse-kl/ for the general explanation of forward vs reverse KL.
 - Do I need to specify prerequisites explicitly?
 - Motivate the (variational) EM stuff(?), perhaps consider removing it entirely... (all I'd need otherwise is a different intro to basic of Bayes Networks?
 Anything else?)
 But, when it comes down to it, VAEs are solving a similar problem to Variational EM, but with a different optimization routine, rather than a fully Bayesian inference.
 - Decide on handling for regular questions/exercises vs stuff marked "Additional".
+- Provide access to GDoc with Weekly curricula as well?
 - Providing recordings of sessions, scribe notes?
 How much cleanup?
+Still need Witold's week.
+(Jean-Michel indicated he and Scott might be able to do, after liaising with Witold.)
+Lood: source of diagram in Section 2 of your scribe notes?
+(Credit it) - left some more comments in scribe notes.
+James: had a TODO for Scott code, which I have now provided the link to for you.
 - Keeping Slack open, create channel for each week?
-- Final write-up Thanks: Avital, Rianne, Laurent, people sitting in on sessions, students, ....
+- Final write-up Thanks: Avital, Rianne, Laurent, group members, ....
 - "Written jointly by [blank]"?
 - Construct dependency diagram, figure out click-to-navigate: We made the navigable concept maps with draw.io (recently renamed to diagrams.net).
 See avital email for examples from TRPO and Resurrecting sigmoid.
-The only one tricky thing is that you don't know the correct URL for the links until the page is done (because the anchor tags, e.g. #2-signal-propagation, are generated from the subsection names).
+The only one tricky thing is that you don't know the correct URL for the links until the page is done (because the anchor tags, e.g. #2-signal-propagation, are generated from the subsection names). https://drive.google.com/file/d/1huS5VeEdsUvKr06nBnFZFkV3nQWxUr_7/view has the earlier versions.
+Allocated to Suvarna.
 - to get the "hint" and "solution" expanding sections to work correctly within bulleted points you need to use the exact correct amount of whitespace (which is maybe 3, or 1, I forget).
 Put hints into the hint environment.
 - Correct date in metadata and filename
+- Pull in latest master DFL changes to website

 <div class="deps-graph">
 <iframe class="deps" src="/assets/vi-with-nfs.svg" width="200"></iframe>